-Understanding this desperate need for control is one the keys to treating this human problem.
+Understanding this desperate need for control is one of the keys to treating this human problem.
 Most addicts begin to abuse drugs because they do not feel empowered to live their own unique lives, and the meth user is no exception.
-It is imperative that the meth addict begin to have a sense of their given self worth and dignity.
+It is imperative that the meth addict begin to have a sense of their given self-worth and dignity.
 This must be one of the first goals of any successful treatment.

 There are highly effective forms of treatment for this disease.
-They consist of individual and group therapies, many of which are designed to increase self esteem and feelings of inclusion.
+They consist of individual and group therapies, many of which are designed to increase self-esteem and feelings of inclusion.
 When an addict feels like they are part of something bigger than themselves recovery is possible.

 To Reduce Suffering is a Welcome Obligation

 Families need not despair.
-Hope remains for them and their loved one in the form of a treatment facility.
+Hope remains for them and their loved ones in the form of a treatment facility.
 There is one out there that fits your means.
 Recovery from meth addiction is always possible, provided the family seeks help.